 Speak your mind!
 Do not try to write like an official press release unless it really is one.
 Write conversationally like a person.

 You see it’s not hard.
 There are many idiotically simple ways to make your crap content stand out.

 Just try a few of them on your blog to spice it up a bit.
-Just imagine this post without all of the above just a long chunk of text with no
+Imagine this post without all of the above, it would be merely a long chunk of text with no

 - striking images

 - text decoration

 - shareable snippets